 Read more about the EU Youth Dialogue here: https://ec.europa.eu/youth/policy/youth-strategy/euyouthdialogue_en

 The topic for this Cycle is focused on the Youth Goals #10 and #3 under the working title “Engaging together for a sustainable and inclusive Europe”.

-How will you be contributing?
+Important Notice

+This call is open for International Non-Governmental Youth Organisations (INGOs) and networks on European level and only one application per organisation will be considered.

+Contributions of the INGOs

-1. If selected, you will be invited to organise and participate in roundtable dialogue events with the EU institutional stakeholders where you will be creating and collecting ideas on how to realise the Youth Goals #10 and #3 and where possible through these actions already moving forward with the realisation of those ideas.
+1. Selected INGOs will be invited to organise and participate in roundtable dialogue events with the EU institutional stakeholders focused on creating and collecting ideas on how to realise the Youth Goals #10 (sustainability) and #3 (inclusion) and where possible through these actions already moving forward with the realisation of those ideas.

-2. Moreover, using your networks and communication channels you will be contributing to making the EUYD more visible on the European level.
+2. Moreover, through the networks and communication channels of the selected INGOs, the EUYD will become more visible on the European level.

-Meanwhile it is an opportunity:
+Selected INGOs have an excellent opportunity to:

--To contribute to the largest youth participation process in the EU to influence the EU’s policies for young people;
+-contribute to the largest youth participation process in the EU;

+- influence the EU youth policy;

--To connect to other young people and youth representatives working on the topic of the 9th EUYD cycle;
+-connect to young people and youth representatives working on the topic of the 9th EUYD cycle: Youth Goals #10 (sustainability) and #3 (inclusion);

--To learn more about the EU Youth Policy;
+-learn more about the EU youth policy;

--To contribute to the EU Youth Conferences and attend them;
+-attend and contribute to the EU Youth Conferences;

+- meet colleagues from other INGOs and from National Working Groups;

-And more!
+- and more!

-Warning message

-This call is open for non-governmental youth organisations and networks on European level and only one application per organisation will be considered.

-Additional details
+Additional Details

 There are two roundtable dialogue events foreseen for International Non-Governmental Youth Organisations and Networks throughout the 9th EUYD cycle of which one will feed into the results of the qualitative consultations of the Dialogue phase and the other one will feed into the results of the implementation phase (see Explanatory note EUYD 9th cycle).
-They will be aiming at gathering insights into how to realise the Youth Goals #10 and #3 on the European level.
+They will be aiming at gathering insights into how to realise the Youth Goals #10 (sustainability) and #3 (inclusion) with a special emphasis on intergenerational dialogue and justice, on the European level.
 The roundtable dialogue events will be happening online.

 The two roundtable dialogue events will be organised by the International Non-Governmental Youth Organisations and Networks.
 After the roundtable dialogue events the International Non-Governmental Youth Organisations and Networks will be asked to provide the European Steering Group of the 9th EUYD cycle with the documentation of the event outlining the main ideas that were discussed (notes, recording etc.).
 A number of selected organisations will be asked to commit to coordinating and leading the process.
 These organisations will be responsible for ensuring that these roundtable dialogue events take place, coordinating the participation of other organisations and presenting to the European Steering Group of 9th EUYD cycle notes and/or recording from the roundtable dialogue events with the main ideas and suggestions to realise the Youth Goals #10 and #3.
 The follow up by INGYOs on the implementation of the main ideas and suggestions formulated during the roundtable dialogue events will be encouraged.

 The International Non-Governmental Youth Organisations and Networks can organise consultations with young people to prepare for the roundtable dialogue events.
-When possible the results of these roundtables together with the results of national consultations could also inform the preparation of the Education, Youth, Culture and Sport Council (EYCS) ministers’ meeting.
+When possible, the results of these roundtables together with the results of national consultations could also inform the preparation of the Education, Youth, Culture and Sport Council (EYCS) ministers’ meeting.
 Creating synergies between Erasmus + youth participation projects and the roundtable dialogue events will also be encouraged.

 In case of general questions about this call please do not hesitate to contact Rita Jonusaite, Policy and Advocacy Manager at the European Youth Forum to rita.jonusaite@youthforum.org

-Pax criteria
+Selection Criteria